Metrics and Focus Groups: Ask a Marketing Expert

 Focus Groups

-Eric Davis how did your focus groups go today?
+Eric Davis, how did your focus groups go today?
 Any great insights (you don’t have to share the client).
 I’ve done a lot of focus groups myself and find they can be very valuable or a waste of time depending on the mood of the group.

 Hi there!
 I can share the client in this case.
 I am doing some pro bono work for the Reston Chamber of Commerce to define the value of membership.

-It is interesting with regards to chamber dynamics because they have such a diverse set of members.
+It is interesting with regard to chamber dynamics because they have such a diverse set of members.
 From Northrop Grumman and Microsoft to a real estate agent and home decorator.
 Understanding why they are there and wrapping it up in one message is unique.

 As far as findings… Wow!
 We.
 Have discovered new events that would help retain and draw new members, how to streamline and improve the path for new members, what to talk about (elevator pitches) to potential members, how various member benefits are perceived, how the chamber is perceived with respect to other chambers and many more!

 This is the third of four groups I am doing.
 These are more accurately roundtables or informal focus groups.
-Meeting with the board, lapsed members and those that visited and never joined, members (over 6 months active) and new members (less than 6 months active.
+Meeting with the board, lapsed members, and those that visited and never joined, members (over 6 months active) and new members (less than 6 months active.

 Marketing That Works I’ve done a lot of focus group work over the years and I’ve found it a valuable tool for uncovering attitudes that impact your business.
 Almost everyone experiences that moment of discovery because we always think our customers are like us — they do the things we do, they think the things we think.
-Its surprising then, when you hear statements coming out of consumers mouths that are different than your own.
+It’s surprising then, when you hear statements coming out of consumers’ mouths that are different than your own.
 I once did a focus group for a regional brewer.
 As part of the focus group, we tasted some of their beers.
 The client almost went through the one-way glass to attack participants who didn’t like their signature beer, rather than hearing how they could improve the beer.

-My suggestion is to segregate focus group participants whenever possible — in your case board members from members from lapsed members.
+My suggestion is to segregate focus group participants whenever possible — in your case board members from lapsed members.
 A focus group is such a social experience that mixing groups can divert conversations in particular ways that fail to uncover everyone’s attitude, especially if one group feels inferior to the others.
 That way you get the richest and most unadulterated opinions.

 My second suggestion is to keep the conversation moving from very broad topics, such as what are some problems you face in running your business, then delve into more specific information.
 This keeps you from making assumptions about what the problem is.
 Once you’ve made assumptions, your questions and the discussion tend to focus on this.
 When you’ve got the wrong assumptions or your assumption is only a relatively minor factor influencing decisions, you’ve missed an opportunity to learn more.
 Your questions should look like a funnel going from general to specific.